 During the Second World War the 3rd Battalion was re-raised and the 4th and 5th Battalions were formed.
 The 1st Battalion fought in North Africa, Italy and Greece with the famous 4th Indian Division.
 The 2nd Battalion fought throughout the short but hard Malayan Campaign and was made prisoner at the fall of Singapore.
 The 3rd Battalion served as Chindits in General Wingate’s Campaign in Burma and afterwards in the Arakan.
 The 4th Battalion fought on the North West Frontier and in Burma and French Indo-China.
 The 5th Battalion remained throughout on the North West Frontier.
 During these war years, the 2nd Goorkhas won two Victoria Crosses besides many other bravery decorations in recognition of their services.
 In World War II the Regiment lost 783 of all ranks, killed or died of wounds.

-After the end of Confrontation, both battalions of the Regiment served in Hong Kong, (including the riots of April 1966), Brunei, and Singapore.
+After the end of Confrontation, both battalions of the Regiment served in Singapore, Hong Kong (including the riots of April 1966) and Brunei.
 The two Battalions were scheduled to amalgamate in September 1970 and again in September 1978, but on both occasions the amalgamation was cancelled.
-Both Battalions continue to serve in the United Kingdom and performed Public Duties in London.
+Both Battalions continued to serve in the United Kingdom and performed Public Duties in London.
 The First Battalion also served in Belize and the Second Battalion in the Falkland Islands.

-As part of the draw down of the Brigade of Gurkhas it was with great sadness that, on the 15th September 1992, the 2nd Goorkhas began life as a single battalion Regiment.
+As part of the draw down of the Brigade of Gurkhas on the 15th September 1992, the 2nd Goorkhas began life as a single battalion Regiment.
 It was to be a busy period with the battalion or elements of it, deployed in Brunei, Malaysia, Australasia, North & Central America, with individuals serving in Cambodia and Northern Ireland.
-Finally, on the 1st July 1994, following four years of planning and turbulence, the 2nd KEO Gurkha rifles (The Sirmoor Rifles) amalgamated with the 6th QEO Gurkha Rifles to form the 1st Battalion Royal Gurkha Rifles.
+Finally, on the 1st July 1994, following four years of planning and turbulence, the 2nd KEO Gurkha Rifles (The Sirmoor Rifles) amalgamated with the 6th QEO Gurkha Rifles to form the 1st Battalion Royal Gurkha Rifles.